Skip to content

 Note

-While the tests are executing you may see browser or application windows launch as Rapise executes the appropriate tests.
+While the tests are executing, you may see browser or application windows launch as Rapise executes the appropriate tests.

-Once the tests have completed, you can log back into SpiraTest and see the execution status of your test sets:
+Once the tests have completed, you can log back in to SpiraTest and see the execution status of your test sets:

 execution results